cl20813/Gaussian-Process-approximation/README.md

-## Exercise 2: Using eigen-values and eigen-vectors to assess the quality of the model.
+## Exercise 2: Using the eigen-values and eigen-vectors to assess the quality of the model.

   -[Experiment result](Exercises/Diagnostics_of_covariance_matrix_using_eigenvalue.ipynb)